netlify/next-on-netlify/README.md

 ## Caveats

-### Preview Mode

-[NextJS Preview Mode](https://nextjs.org/docs/advanced-features/preview-mode) does not work on pages that are pre-rendered (pages with `getStaticProps`).
-Netlify currently does not support cookie-based redirects, which are needed for supporting preview mode on pre-rendered pages.
-Preview mode works correctly on any server-side-rendered pages (pages with `getInitialProps` or `getServerSideProps`).
-See: [Issue #10](https://github.com/netlify/next-on-netlify/issues/10)

 ### Fallbacks for Pages with `getStaticPaths`

 [Fallback pages](https://nextjs.org/docs/basic-features/data-fetching#fallback-true) behave differently with `next-on-netlify` than they do with NextJS.
 On NextJS, when navigating to a path that is not defined in `getStaticPaths`, it first displays the fallback page.
 NextJS then generates the HTML in the background and caches it for future requests.